How student finance works if you’re taking a break or withdrawing from your studies

-If you’re thinking about suspending or withdrawing, you need to speak to your uni or college.
+If you’re thinking about suspending or withdrawing from your studies, you need to speak to your uni or college.
 They’ll give you advice and help you make the best decision.

-If you do decide to suspend or withdraw from your studies, it’s really important to contact us and let your uni or college know your decision as soon as possible.
-This minimises the risk of you being overpaid your student finance.
+If you decide to suspend or withdraw from your studies, you should let Student Finance England (SFE) know.
+You can do this through Webchat in your online account (external link).
+You should also let your uni or college know your decision as soon as possible.
+This minimises the risk of you being overpaid.

-Once your uni or college lets us know you’ve suspended, we’ll reassess your student finance based on the number of days you attended your course and send you a new student finance entitlement letter.
+Once your uni or college tells SFE you have suspended, SFE will reassess your student finance based on the number of days you attended your course and send you a new Notification of Entitlement.

-We’ll stop any future payments to you or your uni or college until you return to your studies.
-Depending on the date you suspend, and when your uni or college let us know, you may have been overpaid.
+SFE will suspend any future payments to you or your university or college until you resume your studies.
+Depending on the date you paused your course and when your university or college informed SFE, you may have been overpaid.

 You may be able to get some student finance during your suspension period, for example, if you’re experiencing financial hardship or you suspended due to a caring responsibility or illness.

-You would usually need to send us evidence, such as bank statements or a letter from your uni or college.
+You would usually need to send SFE evidence, such as bank statements or a letter from your uni or college.
 Each case is assessed on an individual basis.

 If you’ve suspended on health grounds, you’ll get full student finance for 60 days after you suspend.
-You don’t need to do anything as your uni or college should let us know.
+You don’t need to do anything as your uni or college should let SFE know.

-Once your uni or college lets us know you’ve withdrawn, we’ll reassess your student finance based on the number of days you attended your course.
+Once your uni or college lets SFE know you’ve withdrawn, your student finance will be reassessed based on the number of days you attended your course.

-We’ll stop any future payments to you and your uni or college and send you a new student finance entitlement letter.
-Depending on the date you withdrew, and when your uni or college let us know, you may have been overpaid.
+Depending on the date you withdrew, and when your uni or college let SFE know, you may have been overpaid.

-You’ll be responsible for repaying any Tuition Fee Loan we’ve paid to your uni or college and your Maintenance Loan.
-You’ll repay these as normal unless you were overpaid.
+You’ll be responsible for repaying any Tuition Fee Loan SFE has paid to your uni or college and your Maintenance Loan.
+You’ll repay these as normal when you’re earning over the threshold, unless you were overpaid.

-If you've been overpaid Childcare Grant from the 2019 to 2020 academic year onwards, we will not reduce any of your future payments.
-We'll contact you again once you've finished or left your course to discuss affordable repayment options.
+If you've been overpaid Childcare Grant from the 2019 to 2020 academic year onwards, SFE will not reduce any of your future payments.
+SFE will contact you again once you've finished or left your course to discuss affordable repayment options.

 How much Tuition Fee Loan you’ll need to repay